deatk/PyCVGenerator/README.md

 **PyCVGenerator** is a simple curriculum vitae generator written in Python.
 It takes your personal data and generates a formatted `.docx` file for your CV.

+# How to Install Dependencies

+Create a virtual environment (optional but recommended):

+On Windows:\
+     ```bash
+     python -m venv venv
+     .\venv\Scripts\activate
+     ```

+On macOS/Linux:\
+     ```bash
+     python3 -m venv venv
+     source venv/bin/activate
+     ```

+Install the required dependencies: After activating the virtual environment, install the necessary dependencies with pip:\
+    ```bash
+     pip install -r requirements.txt
+     ```

+Verify the installation: Make sure all dependencies are correctly installed.
+Now you can run the program.

 ## How to Use

 1. **Replace `content.xml`**